emattia/mlsys-variations-template/docs/development/testing.md

 # Testing Strategy

+> "Debugging is twice as hard as writing the code in the first place." — Brian W. Kernighan

 This document specifies the non-negotiable testing principles that govern **core code**, *plugins*, *blueprints*, and *integrations*.

 ## 1  Core (`src/`)